tomaarsen/TwitchMMLevelPickerGUI/README.md

 | Pick Next Level | Equivalent to typing `!nextlevel` in chat.
 Picks the next level. |
 | Clear: <date> | Clears the list of levels.
 The date shows when the list of levels was last cleared. |

+In addition to these buttons, there is a textbox which will automatically fill with chat levels.
+This chat box consists of two sections, seperated by a dotted line.

+The level above the line is the current level.
+This is the one you should play, and also the one which your chat members will get to see when they type `!currentlevel`.

+Below the line are all levels that have a chance to become the next level.
+They are shown in case you really want to play a level by a certain user, you can quickly look at which code they entered.

 ---